-for mild catalytic conditions, but also provide an extremely promising opportunity to develop novel biomimetic cascade nanoreactors.
+lung hyperpolarized gas magnetic resonance imaging (MRI), which was the first clinically approved xenon polarizer and multi-nuclear contributions in the field of MRI new technologies and highfor mild catalytic conditions, but also provide an extremely promising opportunity to develop novel biomimetic cascade nanoreactors.
 For example, a nanozyme can be used to replace one enzyme of a multi-enzyme cascade catalytic system to construct enzyme-nanozyme hybrid cascade nanoreactors.
-Additionally, nanozymes can act as carriers for natural enzymes and further improve the efficiency and stability of hybrid cascade catalytic systems by facilitating the transformation of intermediates from one enzyme to another enzyme/nanozyme.
-In addition, nanozyme-enzyme cascade nanoreactors, which use nanozymes to replace the natural enzymes in cascade catalytic systems, also exhibit higher catalytic stability and efficiency due to the high catalytic stability and tunable catalytic activity of nanozymes.
+Additionally, nanozymes can act as carriers for natural enzymes and further improve the efficiency and stability of hybrid cascade catalytic systems by facilitating the transformation of intermediates from one enzyme to another enzyme/nanozyme.6 In addition, nanozyme-enzyme cascade nanoreactors, which use nanozymes to replace the natural enzymes in cascade catalytic systems, also exhibit higher catalytic stability and efficiency due to the high catalytic stability and tunable catalytic activity of nanozymes.
 Furthermore, nanozyme-engineered biomimetic cascade nanoreactors can employ endogenous substrates (glucose, lactate, H2O2, etc.) to initiate cascade reactions for the management of various diseases, including but not limited to cancer, neurodegenerative diseases, and wound infections, significantly promoting the application of biocatalytic cascade reactions for disease treatment.